Early Childhood Early Intervention

 What is Early Childhood Early Intervention?

-Early Childhood Early intervention (ECEI) is a process where a child with a disability or developmental delay, and their family, is provided with specialised supports and services to foster development, a strong sense of wellbeing, and promote positive outcomes in all areas of their life.
+Early Childhood Early Intervention (ECEI) is a process where a child with a disability or developmental delay, and their family, is provided with specialised supports and services to foster development, a strong sense of wellbeing, and promote positive outcomes in all areas of their life.

 Early Childhood Early Intervention Program